John-R-Wallace-NOAA/Scratch/tempTMB2.md

     quit

 The non-interactive section of TMB:::.gdbsource.win() also needs a 'quit' for gdb (see below).
-This may be a newer development with later versions of R, since  [@skuag](https://github.com/skaug) wrote back in 2018 in Issue 'gdbsource error #248' that "[gdbsource()] ... has worked for me in previous versions of R/Rtools.".
+This may be a newer development with later versions of R, since  [@skuag](https://github.com/skaug) wrote back in 2018 in Issue [#248](https://github.com/kaskr/adcomp/issues/248) that "[gdbsource()] ... has worked for me in previous versions of R/Rtools.".

  ### Putting everything together